Image

 What is community protection?

-Before vaccines made it easier and safer to help build community protection against chickenpox, some parents held “pox parties” to purposefully expose their children at a young age.
+Before vaccines made it easier and safer to help build community protection against chickenpox, some parents held “pox parties” to purposefully expose their children at a young age to chickenpox.
 The idea was that it was better to get the disease early—when it was thought to be milder—than risk a more severe case later on in life.
 However, this approach carried serious risks, including problems like blood clots, infection of the brain, or even death.
 As vaccines became available, they offered a safer way to help build immunity without some of the dangers of natural infection.

 Today, health organizations like the Centers for Disease Control and Prevention and World Health Organization recommend vaccination to help limit the spread of disease, provide community protection, and reduce disease severity.
 This is how diseases like measles and polio have been nearly stamped out in many parts of the world.